Studies show that men and women rate male sexual performance differently. Let’s clear the air on premature ejaculation

-The most common complaint was that men spend too little time engaging in foreplay
+The most common complaint was that men spend too little time engaging in foreplay.

 Understanding and treating premature ejaculation

-There are wide variety of factors which can increase your risk of experiencing premature ejaculation.
+There are a wide variety of factors which can increase your risk of experiencing premature ejaculation.
 Common physical causes of premature ejaculation include prostate problems and thyroid problems — such as an overactive or underactive thyroid gland — and factors like high blood pressure, diabetes and spinal injury.
 Lifestyle factors can also play a part, such as excessive alcohol consumption, recreational drug use and smoking.

 The cause can be also psychological, caused by factors such as stress, anxiety, guilt, nervousness, depression and relationship problems.
 It can also be the result of underlying trauma.

-Because of this, it’s important to include your partner in your concerns as much as possible.
+It’s important to include your partner in your concerns as much as possible.
 Some men find that simply discussing their symptoms with their partner (or attending sessions such as couples therapy) can have a positive effect on their premature ejaculation symptoms.
 It also allows you to discuss new sexual possibilities with your partner which might help increase the length of your performance.

-If you’re guilty of any of the potential lifestyle causes, it can also be beneficial to practice healthier daily habits.
+If you’re guilty of any of the potential lifestyle causes, it can also be beneficial to practise healthier daily habits.
 These might include cutting down on smoking and drinking, as well as stopping the use of any recreational drugs.